kalpanabaheti/A-Little-About-My-Day-To-Day/Game Arena Systems/README.md

 1. Explainable and Better Algorithms for Team Gameplay Modeling (Literature Survey)
 2. Explainable Strategy Driver (Code that brings the game to the AI and constructs explanations in real-time)
-3. Core Strategy - Diagnostic and Prescriptive Functionality (Code for capturing signature game states and buidling game map for feedback) - This is an extendable file.
+3. Core Strategy - Diagnostic and Prescriptive Functionality (Code for capturing signature game states and building game map for feedback) - This is an extendable file.
 The original research covered all major strategies, while this covers three basic ones - the pull, the stack, and the farm.
 4. Feedback Framework - The code framework for dynamically constructing grammatically correct and effective summaries of "why and how to improve" personalized for the player.